BitBalloon/homepage/README.md

 And *Boom* your very own BitBalloon site is live.

+You can also clone the repository and modify .travis.yml to add your own encrypted BitBalloon access token and site id.
+If you do a `bitballoon deploy output` the first time, you can find these in .bitballoon in the root of the repository.

 Contact team@bitballoon.com if you're interested in running your own white-label BitBalloon based hosting service.